jgillick/AVR-Libs/MultidropBusProtocol/README.md

 There's also a `MultidropData485`, which can be used to communicate via RS485 transceivers.
 You can easily create your own data class by extending `MultidropData`.

-The rest is probably self expanatory.
+The rest is probably self explanatory.
 The slave nodes will need to call the `read()` method regularly in order to read new bytes from the data source.
 When a full message has been received, `hasNewMessage()` will return `true`.